Why Therapy Is Crucial For Refugee Children

 The effectiveness of DBT has been proven through years of research and study.
 However, this therapy cannot fully succeed without the full cooperation of the patient.
 The desire to change should start from within.
 The only way to achieve mindfulness is by acknowledging that there is something that needs to change.

 In the case of Dr. Linehan, after admitting that she loved herself, she started to begin to change.
-She put it in the conscious effort and focused on finding a way to keep that positive mindset.
+She put in a conscious effort and focused on finding a way to keep that positive mindset.
 Lo behold, she did it.
 And because of that, she developed DBT.

 In Focus Discussion: Refugees And Their Overall Mental Health